Hiswe/hiswe.github.io/source/_drafts/vue-with-nuxt.md

 - for the server

 If you're only targeting the browser (SPA), you don't have to worry about it.
-**But if you're willing run the code on the server, you don't want it to break because of the use of some browser API**.
+**But if you're running the code on the server, you don't want it to break because of the use of some browser API**.

 Nuxt allows that with a [small additional configuration](https://nuxtjs.org/guide/plugins#client-side-only).